V0lk3n/Pico-BackDroid/README.md

 * Actually, you should specify the device used at the beginning of the script.
 * You should allow for unknown source to install the APK.
+* Chrome should be the default browser used "every time".
+(To avoid asking which browser open once we use the keyboard shortcut to open the browser)
 * "Google" app shouldn't be installed, otherwise depending of the configuration, the micro will appear in the google search bar in chrome and this will truncate our code.
 * Depending on the Play Protect Warning, the code can be truncated.
 * Note that the code is actively under development, and i'm working into news features.